peritext/peritext/specification/sections/doc-contents_structure.md

-Modulo documentation | contents structure | WIP
+Peritext documentation | contents structure | WIP
 =================

-Modulo presents a two-level file structure in which the root corresponds to the entire document (book/thesis/monograph) and subfolders correspond each to one section (chapter, article, ...).
+Peritext presents a two-level file structure in which the root corresponds to the entire document (book/thesis/monograph) and subfolders correspond each to one section (chapter, article, ...).

-**During the flatfile-to-modulo transformation process**, all sections (root and subsections) are gathered in one flat array of sections.
+**During the flatfile-to-peritext transformation process**, all sections (root and subsections) are gathered in one flat array of sections.
 Each section contains informations about its relations to other sections (child or parent section, preceding section, ...).

 # Types of folders